-Did you know that about 20-25% of individuals with cerebral palsy have scoliosis?
+Did you know that up to 64% of individuals with severe cerebral palsy have scoliosis?

 Cerebral palsy is a motor disability that can significantly compromise one’s posture, contributing to the development of a sideways curvature of the spine called scoliosis.

-This article will explain how cerebral palsy affects posture, the risks associated with scoliosis, and how to treat it.
+This article will explain how cerebral palsy affects posture, the risks associated with scoliosis, and how to manage it.

 Can Cerebral Palsy Cause Scoliosis?